ourfuturehealth/design-system-toolkit/docs/contributing/coding-standards.md

 ### Block Element Modifier (BEM)

-OFH design system toolkit uses the Block Element Modifier (BEM) methodology when naming CSS classes.
+Our Future Health design system toolkit uses the Block Element Modifier (BEM) methodology when naming CSS classes.
 This is designed to help developers understand how the different classes relate to each other.